 - Wales: People with disabilities are eligible for free bus travel throughout Wales.
 Contact your local authority for details.

 You may be eligible for a disabled person’s railcard.
 This gives you, and a companion, a third off most fares.
 Call 035 605 0525 or visit www.disabledpersons-railcard.co.uk (opens new window).

 Some coach operators, such as National Express, offer half-fare schemes for people with disabilities.
 Contact companies directly for more details.

 See our driving and travel information for more.

 You may be entitled to benefits, depending on how your epilepsy affects you.
 This might include Employment and Support Allowance (ESA), Personal Independence Payment (PIP), Universal Credit and Attendance Allowance.
 You will need to meet certain requirements in order to qualify for these benefits.

 - See our benefits information for more

-The following agencies have information on benefits (links open new window)
+The following organisations can provide information and advice on benefits (links open new window)

 - Citizens Advice Bureau (CAB) or see your local phone book for your nearest CAB office.
 Information on benefits.

 Depending on what your epilepsy is like, you may be entitled to have a ‘social care needs assessment’.
 An assessment normally takes place in your home and looks at whether you have any physical or health difficulties, social or housing needs, and what support you already receive, for example from family or friends.
 If the assessment identifies that you have needs which meet the local authority’s criteria, then they have a duty to arrange relevant community care services for you.
 These services may include meals, home help, adaptations to the home such as installing a shower or an alarm system, and access to leisure activities.
 You may need to pay some of the costs.